snigdhasaha7/caltechfn_eval/datasets/svhn/train/README.md

     ```bash
     foo@bar:~$ tar -xvf train.tar.gz
     ```
 3. Copy the training images into the train folder.
-Delete all non image files.
+Delete all non image files (do NOT delete the provided JSON file).